avenzi/osprey/zitzelberger_notebook.md

 ### Daily Updates

+##### July 21st, 2021:

+​	Alright so this morning I had the task of testing and debugging the frantic 2am rewrite that I did last night.
+Surprisingly, there were relatively few issues.
+The one that I did run into was actually not a result of that - it was something already on my list to fix.
+The problem was that the total_time wasn't being correctly retrieved for video streams.
+The problem was that I was trying to read the last redis timestamp ID in the stream, but to do so I was using the redis instance that automatically decodes bytes data.
+However because it technically also reads the video frame in that data point, it was throwing an error because it couldn't decode it.
+Using the redis connection instance with decode=False fixed that issue, but I then had to manually decode the timestamp from bytes afterward.

+​

 ##### July 20th, 2021:

 ​	Ok so just quickly before I work on playback, I added a small script reload_flask.sh that sends a HUP signal to Gunicorn which reloads the Flask app.
 This is just so I can push changes to the server without interrupting the databases or streams.
 I also fixed a minor bug where Analyzers would target the same stream twice unnecessarily.